10 Necessary Steps to Protect Your Facebook Page

 Ensure your passwords are a random mix of at least 14 to 16 characters - letters, numbers and symbols, and avoid using common phrases or words.

 So long as you are using a strong password – along with 2FA – you shouldn’t need to change your password that often.
-However, some security experts suggest changing your password every few months.
+However, some security experts suggest changing your password every 90 days or at least once a year.

 Step #2 Enable two-factor (2FA) or multi-factor authentication (MFA) – a MUST